jy0205/LaVIT/LaVIT/README.md

 * `understanding.ipynb` : examples for multi-modal understanding
 * `text2image_synthesis.ipynb`: examples for the text-to-image generation.
 * `multimodal_synthesis.ipynb`: examples for image synthesis with multi-modal prompts.
+* `image_detokenize.ipynb`: examples for image reconstruction from the discrete image tokens.

 ### Multi-modal Understanding